concur/react-concur/leveling-up-in-react/leveling-up-in-react.md

 ### Components > State

 - There are several ways to handle the state of a particular component.
-Let's look at some of the methods and compair.
+Let's look at some of the methods and compare.
 - `class` components have access to `this.state` whereas SFCs do not.
 - Accessing and updating a components state is relatively painless.